At the Principal Center, we frequently get questions about the best way to approach classroom walkthroughs and informal observations.

 While it's helpful to know what's going on in every classroom, there are other, more manageable strategies that can provide this insight.

-What kind of documentation and feedback should I provide?
+What kind of documentation should I provide?

 A simple way to keep track of your visits is with our Classroom Visit Index Cards template.

 After you've visited each teacher once, you can start to engage in more substantive conversations and take notes, but in your first two cycles of visits, don't take notes provide any written feedback at all.

 While walkthrough forms are popular, no research has ever indicated that walkthrough forms are an effective practice for instructional leaders.

 Forms are impersonal and tend to be poorly received by teachers.
 Instead, simply have a face-to-face conversation.

 Sharing your verbatim notes via email can also be helpful, starting in your 3rd cycle of visits, as described in the 3-Cycle Startup Plan.